April S. Masarik, Ph.D.

-I am a tenure-track Assistant Professor in the Department of Psychological Science at Boise State University.
+I am an Associate Professor in the Department of Psychological Science at Boise State University.
 My job roles are to conduct research, teach, and provide service to my profession and community.
 I have roots at Boise State University, where I graduated with a B.S. in Psychology in 2007.
 It is an honor and privilege to be teaching in the same classrooms where I was once an undergraduate student.

 I earned my Ph.D. in Human Development (2014) and a M.S. in Child Development (2011) from the University of California, Davis.
 After graduate school, I was a Postdoctoral Scholar in the Family Research Group at UC Davis.

-My research (broadly speaking) centers on stress and resilience, dynamics in close relationships, intergenerational transmission, and the social, cultural, and biological influences on development.
+My research centers on stress and resilience, dynamics in close relationships, intergenerational transmission, and the social, cultural, and biological influences on human development.
 I am the Director of the Human Development and Ecology Lab, where I conduct research with an interdisciplinary team of faculty, students, and community stakeholders.
 We are currently focused on investigating the factors that influence health and well-being among refugee youth and families.
 This research is funded by the Spencer Foundation.